 2. Respond to Questions Before They are Asked

 Attendees of your workshop are going to have similar thoughts running through their head.
 Answer them before you're even asked.
 They will be asking themselves questions like: What is this going to cost?
-How do advisors get paid?
-Are they going to try to sell me something?
+How do you get paid?
+Are you going to try to sell me something?
 (I don't want to be sold products.)
-How can I be sure whether I can trust them or not?
+How can I be sure whether I can trust you or not?

 These are a handful of the questions that our appointment setters have been asked after our workshops are over.
 As they go around to secure visits with the attendees, they hear similar questions time and time again.
 The feedback that our appointment setters shared with us was vital to adapting the closing of our presentation to address these questions.
 We address the questions that could prevent someone from moving forward, and we do it before they even have a chance to think about it.
 Be sure to address each common question in front of the entire audience before the workshop is complete.